 Why Malawi, Africa?

 disasters have been worsened by deforestation, soil degradation, increasing population pressure and widespread poverty.
 This causes detrimental pressure on natural resources and increases animal welfare issues.
 Malawi is one of the poorest countries in the world with a minimum wage of just under $1 USD per day.
-People cannot afford appropriate care for their animals and the lack of sustainable livelihoods is also fueling the illegal wildlife trade and poaching.
+People cannot afford appropriate care for their animals and the lack of sustainable livelihoods is also fuelling the illegal wildlife trade and poaching.

+Many African animals are on the verge of extinction.
+We have to protect the roots of mankind, no matter which part of the world we live in.
+The future for Africa’s wildlife is looking bleak unless the animals and lands are protected.
+Poaching has no boundaries, creating awareness is the solution.
+The only way to raise awareness is to educate and to help those who want a change.
 National parks and forestry reserves are widespread all over Malawi and are home to an abundance of species.
 Unfortunately, deforestation and poaching place the wildlife within Malawi at an even higher risk.
 Veterinary services for wildlife in Malawi are limited and resources for wildlife conservation are scarce, therefore we offer our services.